 Before you leave for a trip, take the time to check over the rig.

-- Check and replenish engine fluid levels and wiper fluid.
-Towing puts extra stress on the radiator, brakes, and transmission, so make sure everything if in top working order.
+- Check the tow vehicle, including checking and replenishing engine fluid levels and wiper fluid.
+Towing puts extra stress on the radiator, brakes, and transmission, so make sure everything is in top working order.

 - Make sure the ball on the tow vehicle is the correct size for the trailer.

-- Check the inside of the trailer for bees and wasp nests.
+- Check the inside of the trailer for wasp nests or other evidence of pests or internal damage.

 - Check over your hitch, coupler, breakaway brake battery, and safety chains.
 Make sure all lights and the brakes are working properly before you load the horses.